 Posted: Mon 30th Mar 2015

-PayPal's UK Managing Director Cameron McLean speaks to Antony Comyns, Head of e-Commerce at shirt-maker Hawes & Curtis, to find out how his company went from thriving UK retailer to an established international business selling products in more than 50 countries.
+Here, Antony Comyns, head of e-Commerce at shirt-maker Hawes & Curtis, tells Enterprise Nation how his company went from thriving UK retailer to an established international business selling products in more than 50 countries.

-CM: So it sounds like from a local perspective, the key thing was ensuring the service offered to customers was just as good as the in-store experience in the UK - from the products on sale through to the actual purchasing process.
-Which means of course I have to ask, how has working with PayPal helped?
+It sounds like the key thing was ensuring the service offered to customers was just as good as the in-store experience in the UK.

-AC: More of the same hopefully.
+More of the same hopefully.
 We are constantly monitoring opportunities in all countries.
 In the short-term, that means a dedicated site in America.
-After that, we'll see"¦
+After that, we'll see.